vageesan23/different-assessment/README.md

 # :Different Assessment with React, Gatsby and Prismic

-This website is created to add all the available job vacancies in :Different.
-Through the Prismic CMS the developer can easily upload the contnt to make it available in live to the all user.
+This website is created to add all the job vacancies available in :Different.
+Through the Prismic CMS the developer can easily upload the content to make it available in live to the all users.

 - **Demo**: [Open live demo][live-demo]
 &nbsp;

 <img src="https://github.com/vageesan23/different-assessment/blob/main/images/main.png?raw=true" alt="Screenshots of the site seen on deskop and mobile browsers" />

-&nbsp;
 &nbsp;

 <img src="https://github.com/vageesan23/different-assessment/blob/main/images/careers.png?raw=true" alt="Screenshots of the site seen on deskop and mobile browsers" />